 The job of medical receptionists comes with some responsibilities, and for these to be executed well, the receptionist must possess a good number of skills to enable them to perform their duties effectively, toward the successful operation of the medical facility.

-These skills can also be used in making a resume for the position of medical receptionist, especially in completing the skills or core competence section of resumes.
+The medical receptionist skills can also be used in making a resume for the position, especially in completing the skills or core competence section of the resume.

 The top 15 skills needed to succeed as a medical receptionist include the following: